deckhouse/virtualization/docs/ADMIN_GUIDE.md

       type: HostPassthrough
   ```

-- To create a vCPU of a specific CPU with a predefined instruction set, we use `type: Model`.
+- To create a vCPU of a specific CPU with a predefined instruction set, use `type: Model`.
 To get a list of supported CPU names for the cluster node, run the command in advance:

   ```bash
   d8 k get nodes <node-name> -o json | jq '.metadata.labels | to_entries[] | select(.key | test("cpu-model.node.virtualization.deckhouse.io")) | .key | split("/")[1]' -r